matheo97/node-base-project/README.md

-# node-base-project
+# Base backend project
-Base backend project
+This project has been created to have the basic set up to start a REST API with the best practices

 ## Built With